jurabek/golang-table-tests-with-testify-mock/README.md

 	}
 ```

-we iterate all our test cases and run child test functions, on each case we creating dependency of mocks and passing it onto `on` function that prepares us mocks, at the end we also checking test cases `assertion` this helps us to assert number calls that mocked methods are called and etc.
+example above we are iterating all test cases and running sub tests, on each case we creating `f := &depFields{}` of mocks and passing it onto `on` function to prepare mocks, at the end of the test we also checking `assertion` of mock calls, this helps us to assert number of calls that mocked methods are called inside the `Diagnose` method.

 ## Links to read
 [Table-Driven tests in Go](https://github.com/golang/go/wiki/TableDrivenTests)